Downed Power Line On A Car – 10 Critical Steps to Take

 - Once you are safely away, do not go back to the vehicle for any reason.

-- If you come across others trapped in their car by power lines do NOT attempt to rescue them.
+- If you come across others trapped in their car by downed power lines do NOT attempt to rescue them.
 If possible, keep your distance and share this knowledge in an effort to keep them from harm.
+A downed power line safe distance is about 10 meters (33 feet).
+See this downed power line safety video by BC Hydro.

 Also, exploding tires can be a hazard within the first 24 hours following contact with power lines so be sure to have your vehicle inspected before use.